'Chiropractors Are Bullshit'

 March 16, 2007 -- A special chiropractic adjustment can significantly lower high blood pressure, a placebo-controlled study suggests.

 "This procedure has the effect of not one, but two blood-pressure medications given in combination," study leader George Bakris, MD, tells WebMD.
 "And it seems to be adverse-event free.
-We saw no side effects and no problems," adds Bakris, director of the University of Chicago
+We saw no side effects and no problems," adds Bakris, director of the University of Chicago hypertension center.

-A compromise solution (Score:3)
+A compromise solution (Score:5, Interesting)

 My GP is cross-trained to perform chiropractic adjustments.